International vs. Expat Health Insurance: Coverage, Costs, Taxes

 The ACA Individual Mandate No Longer Applies at the Federal Level

 The Tax Cuts and Jobs Act of 2017 reduced the federal shared responsibility payment (the “individual mandate penalty”) to $0, effective 2019.
-This means there is no federal tax penalty for not having health insurance, whether you live in the U.S. or abroad.
+There is no federal tax penalty for not having health insurance, whether you live in the U.S. or abroad.

 However, some U.S. states still impose their own individual mandates.
 If you maintain tax residency in California, Massachusetts, New Jersey, Rhode Island, or the District of Columbia, you may still owe a state penalty for not having qualifying coverage.
 If you have properly severed state tax residency before moving abroad, this typically does not apply.
-For more on state obligations, see our state tax guide for expats.
+For details, see our state tax guide for expats and our overview of the Affordable Care Act for expats.

 Self-Employed Health Insurance Deduction